Patrick Laub

 I created and am the lecturer-in-charge for UNSW’s courses ACTL3143 Artificial Intelligence and Deep Learning Models for Actuarial Applications and ACTL5111 Artificial Intelligence and Deep Learning Models for Risk and Insurance [materials].

-I’m also the co-lecturer for UNSW’s courses titled Statistical Machine Learning for Risk and Actuarial Applications (coded ACTL3142 & ACTL5110).
+I was also the co-lecturer for UNSW’s courses titled Statistical Machine Learning for Risk and Actuarial Applications (coded ACTL3142 & ACTL5110) in 2023 and 2024 (not in 2025).

 Previously, at Université Claude Bernard Lyon 1, I created and lectured short courses on Rare Event Estimation [materials, lecture recordings].